 You could also feature an employee, student, or customer.
 These types of feature posts can get your employees, customers, and fans excited about your business.
 Plus, they’ll want to share their “celebrity” post with their network, which can help increase your reach.

 Another theme you can take advantage of in your February Instagram marketing is #FreshStartFebruary.
 This is especially applicable for businesses in the health and wellness industry.

-As you can see, there is much more to February than Valentine’s Day.
+As you can see, there is much more to February than Valentine’s Day (but we have plenty of Valentine’s Day marketing ideas here).
 Use the ideas above for creative and quality engagement with your audience—the best way to market your business.
 And don’t forget about March!
 If you have events or promotions planned for Saint Patrick’s Day or other holidays, get your audience in the know.